yuushimizu/Mongoika/README.md

 ; => db.foods.update({}, {$inc: {price: 10}}, false, true)
 ```

-`update-multi!` updates all documents that are returned from a received query.
+`update-multi!` updates all documents that are returned from the specified query.

 ### Deletion